Louis C.K.: 2005–2009: Lucky Louie and standup breakthrough

 In August 2005, C.K. starred in a half-hour HBO special as part of the stand-up series One Night Stand.
 Inspired by the work ethic of fellow comedian George Carlin, who had committed to dropping all of his existing material and starting over every year, in June 2006, C.K. starred in and wrote Lucky Louie, a sitcom he created.
 The series premiered on HBO and was videotaped in front of a studio audience; it was HBO's first series in that format.
 Lucky Louie is described as a bluntly realistic portrayal of family life.
 HBO canceled the series after its first season.

-C.K. was also a part of Opie and Anthony's Traveling Virus Comedy Tour with other comedians in 2007.
+C.K. was a part of Opie and Anthony's Traveling Virus Comedy Tour with other comedians in 2007.
 In 2007, he hosted a three-hour phone-in show on the service at the request of Opie & Anthony, during which he advised callers on their relationship troubles.
 During an interview with Secretary of Defense Donald Rumsfeld on the show, C.K. repeatedly asked Rumsfeld whether he is in fact a reptilian space alien who "eats Mexican babies".
 Rumsfeld declined to comment and the video has since gone viral.
 He appeared in three films in 2008: Welcome Home Roscoe Jenkins, Diminished Capacity, and Role Models.

 C.K. launched his first hour-long special, Shameless, in 2007, which aired on HBO and was later released on DVD.
-In March 2008, he recorded a second hour-long special, Chewed Up, which premiered on Showtime Network on October 4, 2008, and was nominated for a Primetime Emmy Award for Outstanding Writing for a Comedy or Variety Special.
+In 2015, Rolling Stone ranked C.K.'s stand-up special Shameless number three on their "Divine Comedy: 25 Best Stand-Up Specials and Movies of All Time" list In March 2008, he recorded a second hour-long special, Chewed Up, which premiered on Showtime Network on October 4, 2008, and was nominated for a Primetime Emmy Award for Outstanding Writing for a Comedy or Variety Special.
 C.K. and his wife Alix Bailey divorced in 2008, with C.K. and Bailey sharing joint custody of their children.
 In a 2010 interview, C.K. talked about how, after his divorce, he thought, "well, there goes my act."
 He alluded to the way that his marriage had been central to his act and his life, and he said that it took him approximately a year to realize "I'm accumulating stories here that are worth telling."
 One element in his preparation for stand-up was training at the same boxing gym as Lowell, Massachusetts fighter Micky Ward, trying to "learn how to ... do the grunt work and the boring, constant training so that you'll be fit enough to take the beating."
 A clip from an appearance by C.K. on Late Night with Conan O'Brien in October 2008 titled "Everything's Amazing and Nobody is Happy" became a viral hit on YouTube in 2009, helping his standup career to propel forward.